The Australian Medical Council is an organisation whose work impacts across the lands of Australia and New Zealand.

 Back

-The Preparedness for Internship Survey is run jointly between the Australian Medical Council and the Medical Board of Australia.
+The Preparedness for Internship Survey was run jointly between the Australian Medical Council and the Medical Board of Australia.
 These organisations work together to set national standards for medical school programs and the intern year.

 Under direction of the Preparedness for Internship Survey Steering Committee, AMC staff undertook an outcomes-based evaluation of the survey in 2020-21.
 The evaluation found that the survey has been an effective quality improvement tool for medical schools’ curriculum reviews, for collaboration between the early phases of medical education and training, and for the AMC’s accreditation functions.